elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/026-structural-design-patterns.md

 end
 ```

 Without looking at the source, I'm almost sure that Rails does something similar to this, because doing some_association.class returns Array rather than the name of the proxy object.
-This is the only noticeable difference on the surface between this approach and the DelegateClass approach.
+This is the only noticeable difference between this approach and the DelegateClass approach.

 Personally, I've written proxies in both ways, and I tend to prefer the `DelegateClass()` approach slightly, simply because it's more explicit and doesn't require me to explicitly define a `method_missing()` hook.
 But on the other hand, we can see that rolling your own proxy implementation is trivial in Ruby, and some may prefer the self contained nature of doing the delegation work yourself.
 It'd be interesting to hear what readers have to say on this topic, so please feel free to post to the mailing list if you prefer one approach over the other.

 ### Decorator

-While there is a more clear distinction between a [Decorator](http://en.wikipedia.org/wiki/Decorator_pattern) and a Proxy in static languages, in Ruby the two concepts almost merge, except that a Decorator is used almost exclusively for the purpose of adding / extending behavior of a target object, and a Proxy is a more general concept.
+While there is a clear distinction between a [Decorator](http://en.wikipedia.org/wiki/Decorator_pattern) and a Proxy in static languages, in Ruby the two concepts almost merge, except that a Decorator is used for the purpose of adding / extending behavior of a target object, and a Proxy is a more general concept.

 Since I've already written up a cool example of using decorators on this blog, I think what I'll do is point you over there in the interest of keeping this article from being even more incredibly long than it already is.
 Check out the [Decorator Delegator Disco](http://blog.rubybestpractices.com/posts/gregory/008-decorator-delegator-disco.html) if you want to see some interesting code samples that implement this pattern.